Loss of rights due to criminal conviction: Disenfranchisement

 Every state with the exception of Maine and Vermont prohibits felons from voting while in prison.
 Nine other states disenfranchise felons for various lengths of time following the completion of their probation or parole.
 However, the severity of each state's disenfranchisement varies.
 1 in 43 adults were disenfranchised as of 2006.
 The issue of disenfranchisement gained awareness in 2000 after the "excruciatingly close" presidential election, wherein 2% of the voting-age population was prohibited from participating.
 In that election, George W. Bush won Florida by 537 votes, however 31% of Black Floridians were denied the vote due to disenfranchisement.
-Given that African American voters are typically Democratic voters, it was argued at the time that their exclusion "decisively" changed the outcome of the election.
+It is possible that disenfranchisement of convicted felons changed the outcome of the election.
+An offense punishable by up to 30 years imprisonment may result in a disenfranchisement of the right to vote for a span of 30 years, but this also varies widely by state.
+The federal government also has different laws regarding the loss of rights due to criminal conviction.

 In Reynolds v.
 Sims, the Court ruled that the right to vote is a "fundamental right," establishing a strict scrutiny test.
 Further, the Fourteenth Amendment guarantees "equal protection of the laws" to all persons.
 However, Section 2 of this Amendment allows states to remove voting privileges from anyone who has participated in "rebellion or other crime."
 A 1972 Supreme Court ruling found that this article applied to disenfranchisement of ex-felons.
 The Civic Participation and Rehabilitation Act, allowing for ex-felons to vote, has been introduced at the beginning of every legislative session since 1994, but has never made it to the floor of Congress.

 Only one state, Kentucky continues to impose a lifelong denial of the right to vote to all citizens with a felony record, in the absence of a restoration of civil rights by the Governor or, where allowed, state legislature.
 Until 2018, Florida also denied the right to vote to all felons; this changed upon the passing of the Voting Rights Restoration for Felons Initiative.